Brewers vs. Rays Player Props Betting Odds

 Franco Stats

-- Wander Franco has 50 hits with 15 doubles, seven home runs, 15 walks and 24 RBI.
-He's also stolen 14 bases.
+- Wander Franco has put up 51 hits with 15 doubles, seven home runs and 15 walks.
+He has driven in 24 runs with 14 stolen bases.

 Franco Recent Games